La Semaine Du Goût at FAA

 FAA First grade student taking unwanted leftovers to be composted

-First grade student taking unwanted leftovers to be composted at the bin in Hamilton Park
+First-grade student taking unwanted leftovers to be composted at the bin in Hamilton Park

 Spreading the Message at Home